sunilkalmadi/healthcare-ml-course/README.md

 ## Overview

 This repository contains a short, concept-driven course on machine learning in healthcare research, with examples grounded in perinatal research using synthetic but clinically inspired data.

-The course is delivered through self-contained, Google Colab–ready notebooks that emphasize intuition, practical evaluation, and critical thinking rather than exhaustive coverage of algorithms.

-The notebooks explore:

-prediction vs explanation,
-generalization and failure modes, bias, interpretation, and trust in healthcare ML.

 Using interactive experiments with synthetic perinatal datasets, learners investigate how models behave under realistic conditions such as small sample size, class imbalance, proxy correlations, data leakage, missing data, subgroup imbalance, and distribution shift.

+The course is delivered through self-contained, illustrated, Google Colab–ready notebooks that emphasize intuition, practical evaluation, and critical thinking rather than exhaustive coverage of algorithms.

 ## Open in Colab